thuml/Anomaly-Transformer/README.md

 ## Get Started

 1. Install Python 3.6, PyTorch 1.4.0
 2. Download data.
-You can obtain four benchmarks from [Tsinghua Cloud](https://cloud.tsinghua.edu.cn/d/9605612594f0423f891e/) **All the datasets are well pre-processed** .Place them under the dataset folder.
+You can obtain four benchmarks from [Tsinghua Cloud](https://cloud.tsinghua.edu.cn/d/9605612594f0423f891e/) **All the datasets are well pre-processed** .
 3. Train and evaluate.
 We provide the experiment scripts of all benchmarks under the folder `./scripts`.
 You can reproduce the experiment results by
 ```bash
 bash ./scripts/SMD.sh